Although when I'm in self-promoting mode [hey, I'm a marketer] I say I have written ten books, in reality I have written

 technical [rather than marketing] background.
 Not only was I in complete agreement on this, but we subsequently

 discovered that we shared a style of writing.
 Significantly, we both felt that empirical evidence and examples of

 best practice were just as valid in this text as were academic references.
-It is a book on Internet marketing that has

 This was my first experience of writing a book, and getting to know the ways of publishing was a steep learning curve -